OSGeo/PROJ/docs/source/apps/cs2cs.rst

     `west_long` and `east_long` should be in the [-180,180] range, and `south_lat` and `north_lat` in the [-90,90]. `west_long` is generally lower than
     `east_long`, except in the case where the area of interest crosses the antimeridian.

+.. option:: --only-best

+    .. versionadded:: 9.2.0

+    Error out if the best transformation, known of PROJ, and usable by PROJ if all grids known and usable by PROJ were accessible, cannot be used.
+    Best transformation should be understood as the transformation returned by :cpp:func:`proj_get_suggested_operation` if all known grids were
+    accessible (either locally or through network).

 .. option:: --no-ballpark